fahimrahat58/Fit-Log/README.md

 completed_workouts
 ```

-This allows workout data to remain available after refreshing or reopening the browser.
+This allows workout-related data to remain available after refreshing or reopening the browser.

 ---